MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L04_Deploy_and_manage_host_pools_and_hosts_with_PowerShell_ADDS.md

    > **Note**: For any application you want to publish, you should record the information included in the output, including such parameters as **FilePath**, **IconPath**, and **IconIndex**.

-1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** console, run the following to publish Microsoft Word:
+1. Within the Bastion session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** console, run the following to publish Microsoft Word:

    ```powershell
    $name = 'Microsoft Word'